 An important group to target is the customers who are in your CRM today but who have not started to use your e-commerce for shopping.
 With the right strategy you can help many of them become online shoppers.
-This is a cost effective way of recruting new customers to your digital channels.
+This is a cost-effective way of recruiting new customers to your digital channels.

 Filter out who they are and identify their obstacles or motivators for shopping online.
 You can help those who have not shopped online before by sending them practical information, but they might also need customer service help when they cannot ask staff in the store.
 Maybe you can let you best customers call their local store for help placing their online order?
 Store staff often have the skills to help in customer service.
 And if you are not offering curb-side pickup – now is the time.

 To the customers who are used to shopping online, you should communicate how you help them through a friction-free purchase.
 More generous terms regarding shipping, returns and home delivery should be communicated often, preferably all the time.
 The customer is not necessarily aware of them just because you wrote it in a module in last week’s email or on the start page.
 Keep the information visible, for example, in the preheader and the subject line in your email communication - because it is worth repeating.